GessioMori/tailpoll-backend/README.md

 ## TailPool Backend

-A pool backend service using NestJS.
+A poll backend service using NestJS.